Why Cavs aren't sweating Celtics' big win

 Landing that trio reinforces the lure that James has provided for ring-chasing veterans over the past seven years.
 Derrick Williams, in need of a career rejuvenation, left Miami and went straight to the player who makes everyone around him look better.
 Deron Williams chose Cleveland over a reunion with his former team, Utah.
 Bogut chose the Cavaliers – a team that he might’ve helped defeat last year if not for an untimely knee injury – over Boston and Houston and now has the best opportunity to exact revenge against the team that traded him to make room for Durant.

-As the Warriors experience apprehension and uncertainty in pursuit of a second ring that looked all good just a week ago, the Cavaliers look deeper and more resolute than at any time since James returned.
+As the Warriors experience angst and uncertainty because of another fluke injury, the Cavaliers look deeper and more resolute than at any time since James returned.
 Cleveland now has a true super team with three No. 1 picks, a No. 2 pick, a No. 3 pick, a No. 4 pick and a No. 5 pick.
 Incorporating new pieces and reincorporating older ones when Smith and Love return from their respective injuries will be the only concern for the final six weeks of the regular season.

-Coach Tyronn Lue will have the challenge of managing minutes for veterans and youngsters alike, while also finding the lineups that will work best.
+Coach Tyronn Lue will have the challenge of managing minutes and finding the combinations that will exploit the Cavs’ advantages.
 But he will be working with the decided advantage of having James, whom general manager David Griffin calls “Cheat Code” because of his ability to uplift those around him.
 In a game that was about helping Deron Williams get acclimated to his new surroundings, James quietly posted a triple-double and gave his newest teammate a chance to hit the most important shot of the game.
 Deron Williams missed the wide-open 3-pointer but the pass went a long way toward establishing a trust that will be necessary in June.
 Williams said he “felt comfortable” in his debut, something James works hard to accomplish.

 “For someone like me, the way my game works, if I’m good, it’s because there’s lot’s of good screens and lots of good passing.
 Smart players,” Kyle Korver recently told The Vertical about being on the Cavaliers. “[LeBron] is the best at all of those things.
 He wants assists.
 He wants to help us out, wants to help to get us going.”